fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we initialise the local variable `arr` and assign the array object `[​1​, ​2​, ​3​, ​4​, ​5​, ​6​, ​7​, ​8​, ​9​, ​10​]` to it.

 On `line 3`, we initialise the local variable `new_array` and assign the return value of calling the `map` method on the array object referenced by `arr`.
 As part of the `map` method call, we pass in a block (denoted by the `do...end` reserved words immediately following the `map` method call).
-The block takes a single parameter, `n`.
+The block takes a single parameter, `n` and is invoked once for each element in the calling array object.

 The `map` method iterates through each element of the array object it is called on and returns a new array, whose contents are the return value of the block passed to it.

 On `line 4`, we initialise a local variable `n`, and pass it an array element from the block parameter `n`.
 We call the `Integer#>` method on that array element, passing it an argument of `1`.
 This will evaluate whether the value of the array element is greater than `1`, and return a boolean on whether this condition is true or not.

 On `line 5`, we call the `puts` method and pass the local variable `n` to it (referencing value of the array element), which will output the array element, and return `nil` (the `puts` method always returns `nil`).

 After each element of the array has been iterated through by the .`map` method, it returns a new array object `[nil, nil, nil, nil, nil, nil, nil, nil, nil, nil]`.
 This is because there is no explicit `return` within the block, and so the last evaluated expression is returned - this is the `puts` method call, which always returns `nil`.
 The local variable `new_array` is assigned this `[nil, nil, nil, nil, nil, nil, nil, nil, nil, nil]` array object.